engageintellect/text-to-speech/README.md

 ## Description

-This is a simple text-to-speech program that uses the Google Text-to-Speech API to convert text to speech.
+This is a simple text-to-speech engine using microsoft/speecht5_tts and OpenAI.

 The program takes a string as input and outputs an audio file of the speech.
 The program can be run from the command line and takes the input string as an argument.

 ## Usage